Using the ECS-managed Docker platform branch in Elastic Beanstalk - AWS Elastic Beanstalk

 Migration from Multi-container Docker on AL1

 If you're presently using the retired Multi-container Docker running on AL1 platform branch, you can migrate to the latest ECS Running on AL2023 platform branch.
 The latest platform branch supports all of the features from the discontinued platform branch.
 No changes to the source code are required.
-For more information, see Migrating Multi-container Docker running on Amazon Linux to ECS on Amazon Linux 2023.
+For more information, see Migrating your Elastic Beanstalk application from ECS managed Multi-container Docker on AL1 to ECS on Amazon Linux 2023.

 Elastic Beanstalk uses Amazon Elastic Container Service (Amazon ECS) to coordinate container deployments to ECS managed Docker environments.
 Amazon ECS provides tools to manage a cluster of instances running Docker containers.
 Elastic Beanstalk takes care of Amazon ECS tasks including cluster creation, task definition and execution.
 Each of the instances in the environment run the same set of containers, which are defined in a Dockerrun.aws.json v2 file.
 In order to get the most out of Docker, Elastic Beanstalk lets you create an environment where your Amazon EC2 instances run multiple Docker containers side by side.